Saint-Aygulf, a little bit of history...

-St. Aygulfe was born Lerin abbot 630.
-He was assassinated by his congeners 677.
-His body was long venerated in the Holy Cross Chapel of the monastery of Lerins, as evidenced by the plate still over the entrance.
-Processions were then established in his honor in some municipalities of the coast.
-Legend has it that the boat bringing his remains from Roquebrune-sur-Argens ran aground on the coast of Saint-Aygulf, which gave it its name.
+Saint-Aygulfe (with an e) was an abbot of Lérins born in 630.
+He was murdered by his fellow soldiers in 677.
+His remains were venerated for a long time in the Sainte-Croix Chapel of the monastery of Lerins, as shown by the plaque that still stands above its entrance.
+Processions were then held in his honour in some coastal towns.
+Legend has it that the boat bringing his remains back from Roquebrune-sur-Argens washed up on the coast of Saint-Aygulf, which gave it its name.

-The Paris' Saint-Aygulf really developed from 1881, when the Littoral Society decided to buy more 200 hectares of the city to create a district.
-Guy de Maupassant, famous writer 19th century, testifies in his book "On the water".
+The celebration of Saint-Aygulfe now takes place every first weekend in September.
+The Saint-Aygulf district really developed from 1881, when the Société du Littoral decided to buy more than 200 hectares of the city to create a district.
+Guy de Maupassant, a famous 19th century writer, testifies to this in his book "Sur l'eau".

 What to do in Saint-Aygulf ?